The Difference Between Voles and Moles

-Both of these pests cause similar damage, the end result being a lawn that typically cannot be repaired.
+Both of these pests cause similar damage, resulting in a lawn that is typically difficult to repair.

 What does mole damage look like?

-In their search for insects, ground moles can damage grass, flower beds, and tear up tree and shrub roots, though the most obvious yard damage includes volcano-shaped surface mounds, which cause cosmetic damage.
+In their search for insects, ground moles can damage grass, flower beds and tear up tree and shrub roots, though the most apparent yard damage includes volcano-shaped surface mounds, which cause cosmetic damage.

 What does vole damage look like?

 Voles feed on plants and gnaw on roots, leading to many plants and grasses dying off.
 While they spend a lot of time in their deep, underground tunnels in the summer, they commonly burrow directly under thick snow covers, causing severe damage to your lawn.

 How to get rid of moles and voles

 While you can try to protect your yard and plants from ground moles and voles by mowing your lawn regularly, clearing heavy vegetation covering and woodpiles, or planting natural repellents like daffodils, these methods are not very effective and don't offer lasting protection.

 The easiest and most effective way to get rid of moles and voles is to call a lawn care company like Blades of Green.
 Using a combination of specialized bait, traps, and repellents, we offer recurring mole and vole removal services.